-ReconTrust was wholly-owned by BoA
+ReconTrust was wholly-owned by BoA.

-Carrington Mortgage is owned by BoA
+Carrington Mortgage is owned by BoA.

-The defendant Mr Newell in court room 2 in the Nez Peirce county district 2 on DATE at approximately 11:30am, attested to him vouching for Exhibit A authenticity and validity.
+The defendant Mr. Newell in court room 2 in the Nez Peirce county district two on DATE at approximately 11:30am, attested to him vouching for Exhibit A authenticity and validity.

 Exhibit A is described as occurring at x date.

+On September 8 2008 Plaintiff entered into a loan agreement with Zion’s Bank (hereinafter "ZIONS") for the purchase of his residence, located at [Property Address], in the County of [County], State of [State].

+The loan was secured by a deed of trust on the property and a promissory note.

+On or about [Date of Loan Sale], Defendant Bank purchased the loan from the Original Bank.

+In connection with the purchase of the loan, Defendant Bank was required to properly assign the original loan to itself.

+However, instead of properly assigning the original loan, Defendant Bank, without the knowledge or consent of Plaintiff, created a second deed of trust and promissory note, effectively doubling Plaintiff's debt.

-Sheet vs Countrywide had shown that Mr sheet had a letter on same date
+Sheet vs Countrywide had shown that Mr. Sheets had a letter on the same date.

-BoA claimed it was a mistake that happened
+BoA claimed it was a mistake that happened.

-The approximate time span of 24 hrs one idaho originated loan get an out normal happenings reconveyance, with the same signer, and the same notary.
+The approximate time span of twenty-four hrs. one Idaho originated loan get an out normal happenings reconveyance, with the same signer, and the same notary.

-BoA took over the loan in Oct 16 as per their reporting to a third party source if Experian as shown in exhibit #
+BoA took over the loan on Oct 16 as per their reporting to a third-party source of Experian as shown in exhibit #

-Zion’s agreement was on reconvence notice was to be sent as per its own note on the document, exhibit #, as well as exhibit ##.
+Zion’s agreement was on reconveyance notice was to be sent as per its own note on the document, exhibit #, as well as exhibit ##.

-The defendant Mr Newell in court room 2 in the Nez Peirce county district 2 on DATE at approximately 11:55am , attested the they had no wet inked copy, and they conceded that as matter of fact.
+The defendant Mr. Newell in court room 2 in the Nez Peirce county district two on DATE at approximately 11:55 am, attested that they had no wet inked copy, and they conceded that as matter of fact.

-The normal procedure when a loan is sold is to do an assignment of deed of trust and the trustor (borrower) gets noticed cite here and here and here and here
+The normal procedure when a lender sells loans to another lender, is to do an assignment of deed of trust and the trustor (borrower) gets noticed cite here and here and here and here.

-For nearing a month’s time, the Plaintiff was responsible for 2 loans each with a value of 145k each
+For nearing a month’s time, the Plaintiff was responsible for two loans each with a value of $145,000 each.

-The plaintiff attests that they would never be able to cover such an amount, nor told of such a debt had been put on him for what could have been an determinate time frame.
+The plaintiff attests that they would have never been able to make payments on such an amount, nor was the plaintiff ever made aware that such a debt had put upon on him.

+There was no guarantee that either of the active loans Mr. Bass had been burdened with, was going to be resolved without making payments on both loans.

-If another account error occurred and the reconveyance had not been done, I would have had no proof of the first loan was paid off leaving me exposed
+If another account error occurred and the reconveyance had not been done, I would have had no proof of the first loan was paid off leaving me exposed.

 The plaintiff did not earn enough at that time to allow for 2 145k loans.

-The defendants have yet to have a third party verify the source of the funds that paid off that first loan, and that it was not hidden in a trick of accounting and technology were a lender takes in a payment from a benefactor who pays off a loan and defuses amount of the transaction over a batch of other account over a span of years, adjusting the transaction by a few pennies amount then regenerating past statements as needed so as to cover a redirection of money and other one financial tracks, which that whole scenario is just one of the many possiblites in which the plaintiff needed to add security features to systems and software in efforts to thort this abuse while at WSU
+The defendants have yet to have a third party verify the source of the funds that paid off that first loan, and that it was not hidden in a trick of accounting and technology were a lender takes in a payment from a benefactor who pays off a loan and defuses amount of the transaction over a batch of other account over a span of years, adjusting the transaction by a few pennies amount then regenerating past statements as needed so as to cover a redirection of money and other one financial tracks, which that whole scenario is just one of the many possibilities in which the plaintiff needed to add security features to systems and software in efforts to thwart this abuse while at WSU